Studying Accounting Statistics and Facts

 - A unique beginning.
 As Yale says, beginnings like “I’ve always…” and “ever since I was a child” are tired and cliché.
 Start with something new when you write your statement of purpose accounting essays.

 - Show some personality.
 Your personal statement is about you as a person.
-So make sure you’re including the unique experiences that lead you to accounting and finance!
+So make sure you’re including the unique experiences that lead you to account and finance!

 - Be specific.
 Talking about your qualifications is great, but not if you’re vague.
 Rather than saying “I have a background in accounting,” say “I worked as an undergraduate in an accounting firm” or “I took x, y, and z classes that prepared me for this program.”